hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.card.list.md

   --help         Show help  [boolean]
-  -v, --version  Show version number  [boolean] --name, -n     The name used to identify the card  [string]
+  -v, --version  Show version number  [boolean] --name, -n     The name used to identify the card  [string] --quiet, -q    Only display the card name  [boolean]
 ```